niallang/NIAL_WASM/index.md

+---
+layout: home
+---

-# Nial WASM
+# Nial Emscripten

-Welcome to the online browsr version of Nial.
+Welcome to the online/in-your-browser version of Nial.

-This version of Nial was created using the Emscripten SDK from the C implementation.

-It is an almost complete version of Nial and includes

-- A UNIX style transient file system from Emscripten
-- The Nial standard library
-- The Nial *teach* code (*library "teach*)

-To run the interpreter click on [[Nial Interpreter]](current/index.html)
+You can access this using the link [[Nial Interpreter]](current/index.html)